piyushv080/piyushv080/README.md

 I'm a Developer...

 - 🔭 I’m currently working on cloud and infrastructure.
-- 🌱 I’m currently learning python, powershell and ansible scripting.
+- 🌱 I've hands-on working experience in Powershell scripting and Ansible playbook development.

 ## Tech Stack